awilson0/bugseq-pipeline/README.md

 BugSeq automatically analyzes clinical microbiology nanopore sequencing data from start to finish.
 This includes taxonomic classification of reads, antimicrobial resistance prediction and detailed subtyping for public health purposes.

 ## Rationale
 Modern clinical microbiology techniques take a day to grow and identify an organism, and another day to determine antimicrobial susceptibilities.
 Yet, clinical trials show that patients with septic shock have a ~7% increase in mortality for every hour delay in appropriate antimicrobial therapy.
-Furthermore, patients with rare or novel infections may never have the etiology of their illness diagnosed.
-Metagenomic nanopore sequencing has the potential to drastically speed up the diagnosis and characterization of infections, enabling better patient outcomes.
+Furthermore, patients with rare or novel infections may never have the etiology of their illness diagnosed as traditional techniques can not pick up their identify their infection.
+Metagenomic nanopore sequencing has the potential to drastically speed up the diagnosis and characterization of infections, potentially including novel pathogens, enabling better patient outcomes.
 Recovering pathogen genomes provides a vast amount of clinically useful information, such as whether a patient's *E. coli* is susceptible to ceftriaxone, whether a patient's *V. cholerae* is toxigenic, or whether the *M. tuberculosis* between two patients are likely to be epidemiologically linked.

 ## Quick start